kimsible/peertube-plugin-upload-limits/README.md

 # PeerTube plugin Upload Limits

-This plugin adds an instructions alert above the upload form and upload limits (file size, video bit rate, audio bit rate) for a media input.
-All these are editable in plugin settings :
+This plugin adds an instruction modal and limitations (file size, video bit rate, audio bit rate) for the file to upload.
+All these options are editable in plugin settings:

 - **Instructions** formated in markdown
 - **Maximum file size** in Mega octets / Mega bytes